 • Reset to defaults — button to restore the standard section structure: Current Situation, Observations, Risk Assessment, Recommendations, and Conclusion.

-The Viewport module sets the default 3D viewer layout and camera angle for both the input page and the Analysis tab, ensuring consistent visualization across your assessments.
+The Viewport module sets the default 3D viewer layout and camera angle for both the input page and the In-depth analysis tab on the results page, ensuring consistent visualization across your assessments.
+The same two settings apply to both pages:

 SettingOptionsDescription